-In today's society where – thankfully – equal playing fields are in, and chauvinism and machismo are out, the alpha male can easily get a bad rap.
+In today's society where—rightfully so—an equal playing fields between the sexes is "in", and chauvinism and machismo are so out ... the alpha male can easily get a bad rap.

 Take Don Draper.
-As much as one enjoys watching the Mad Men lead, you'd have to be nuts to actually enter into a relationship with a guy like him.
-But, in doing some research, it's clear that the domineering, sexist stereotype of the alpha male may not be entirely correct.
+As much as one enjoys watching the Mad Men lead, you'd be a bit nuts to actually enter into a relationship with a guy like him.
+But, in doing some research, it's clear that the domineering, sexist stereotype of the alpha male is not entirely correct.
 It turns out there are some very good, very sexy reasons why a confident, driven alpha male could be worth your dating while.

-Now I know you may be thinking: I tend to be the dominant force in my relationships, and I'd like to keep it that way thankyouverymuch.
+Now, it's possible that you're thinking: I'm usually the dominant force in my relationships, and I'd like to keep it that way, thank you very much.
 Not to fear: a true alpha male is so secure in his manhood, he's comfortable taking turns and letting his lady lead.

-If you've had it with passive, emo guys, here are five very good reasons to date an alpha male instead.
+So, if you've had it with passive, emo guys, here are five very good reasons to date an alpha male instead:

 3. He's optimistic.
-One of the keys to being resilient is to have an optimistic outlook on life.
-This is really good news for alpha males, as research shows that optimistic people tend to be more successful.
+One of the keys to resilience is having an optimistic outlook on life.
+This is really good news for alpha males, as research shows that optimistic people typically enjoy more successful.
 This is also good news for those who date alpha males, as studies show that not only is optimism contagious but that having an optimistic spouse can help you stay healthy as you age.

 5. He’s not "model" hot – and that's a good thing.
 While alpha males tend to attract women, it’s not necessarily with their looks.
 Confidence, sociability and optimism are much hotter to women—in the long run, yes, but even in the semi-long run (like after the third date)—than model features and six-pack abs.
-Don't get me wrong, we'll take those, but as the cherries on top, not the foundation of the sundae.
-The problem with men who are too attractive is that, in some ways, they've had it too easy – and remember, being an alpha male is all about overcoming and working tirelessly to meet your goals.
-Not to mention, research shows that in marriages where the husband is less attractive than the wife, both partners tend to be happier.
+Don't get me wrong, we'll take dashing good looks, too, but as the cherry on top.